 Most beginning authors make the same mistakes.
 After you finish writing your book, there are some things you can do to prepare your manuscript for reading by an editor.

-- Take a break.
-After you finish the last page of your work, set it aside for a few days.
+- Take a break—After you finish the last page of your work, set it aside for a few days.
 If possible, set it aside even longer.
 Some authors put that draft away for as long as six weeks before looking at it again.
 The reason?
 To forget what you’ve written so when you look at it again, the writing will seem like someone else wrote it.
-You’ll be able to edit with a fresh perpective.
+You’ll be able to edit with a fresh perspective.

-- Outline.
-Create a solid outline or detailed table of content for your book.
+- Outline—Create a solid outline or detailed table of contents for your book.
 This allows an editor to know and follow what you’re trying to accomplish.

-- Style.
-Choose one style guide and follow it: Chicago Manual of Style, APA, or the like.
+- Style—Choose one style guide and follow it: Chicago Manual of Style, Associated Press (AP) Stylebook, or the like.
 On example is whether you’re writing for a printed book (p-book) or an electronic book (e-book).
 It’s pretty much standard for e-books to use single spacing between sentences.
 For p-books, both single and double spacing are acceptable.
 The choice is up to you and/or your editor and/or you publisher.

-- Fonts and Style Sheet.
-Don’t use a non-standard font.
-Create a Style Sheet for consistency of titles and headings.
-Many editors prefer Time New Roman, black, 12 point.
-However, some texts are easier to read in Arial, black, 11 point.
-Again, this is between you and your editor/publisher.
-Avoid using the Enter key to create spaces between paragraphs, and don’t use the Tab key to indent paragraphs.
-Create a Style Sheet!
+- Fonts and Style Sheet—Create a Style Sheet for consistency of titles and headings.
 If you don’t know how, go online and learn.
 You’ll save yourself and your editor lots of time and yourself some money.
-This also hold true for first paragraph after a heading not indented; second one spaced; or spacing between paragraphs with no indent.
+Avoid using a non-standard font.
+Many writers and editors prefer Times New Roman, automatic or black, 12 point.
+However, some texts are easier to read in Arial, automatic or black, 11 point.
+Avoid using the Enter key to create spaces between paragraphs, and don’t use the Tab key to indent paragraphs.
+This also holds true for the first paragraph after a heading not being indented, with the following ones are.
+Another way is use a line space between paragraphs, with no indent.
 Don’t create large sections of text with capital letters or bold font.
 Use italics only as necessary.
 Use page breaks carefully, but be sure to use one after each chapter.

 In following the above ideas, don’t seek perfection.
 Seek very, very good.
 What you’re trying to do is tighten your writing, polish it, If you’re not a professional editor, over-editing may do more harm than good.
 The idea is to turn in a respectable looking document that show you care.
 It will also make you a better writer and self-editor next time.
 Your editor will take it from there to create the polished product you’re looking for.